agglayer/vault-bridge/src/secondary-chain/layerzero/README.md

 ## Protection

+### Non-Default Upgradeable Omnichain Fungible Token

+- "Local Chain Balance" in Non-Default Mint-Burn OFT Adapter contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.

+### Default Immutable Omnichain Fungible Token

 - Does not prevent bridging out more tokens from a chain that have been bridged in to the chain.
 OFT Adapter will unlock tokens as long as it has sufficient balance.
+- Tokens are not upgradeable.

 ## Reference